kcampion/atom-panel-comment/README.md

 ## Work with :

-- [ ] most of langage with block Documentation
+- [x] most of langage with block Documentation
-- [ ] inline commentary for JS // JSX
+- [x] inline commentary for JS // JSX

 ## To Do :

 - [ ] Improve the order of the commentary
 - [ ] Improve CSS !
-Graphist needed ahah
+Graphist needed ah ah
 - [ ] Automacly relaunch when file change
 - [ ] Make it possible for strange comment, (aka ruby )